paul hameline's rave new world

 And what does rave mean to you?

-For me, it means you can't recognise a friend from a stranger, it's dark, it's sweaty, the music blasting and you can feel your heartbeat, we're all in there for the same reason, the same purpose, the same duty.
-All together, we then form an energy similar to a faceless army troupe.
+For me, it means you can't recognize a friend from a stranger, it's dark, it's sweaty, the music blasting and you can feel your heartbeat, we're all in there for the same reason, the same purpose, the same duty.
+All together, we then form an energy similar to a faceless army troop.

 What do you want the zine to say?